Alabama Memory Care Facilities

 Find Memory Care in Alabama

-Search 528 dementia & Alzheimer's homes
+Search 528 dementia, Alzheimer's and assisted living homes

 According to the Alzheimer's Association, Alzheimer's disease remains a public medical crisis in Alabama.
 Without an effective cure or treatment, its impact is expected to continue rising.
 Recent statistics reveal that 96,000 people aged 65 and above live with Alzheimer's in Alabama while 12.9% of people aged 45 and above experience subjective cognitive decline.